 Electronic air cleaners remove airborne contaminants with the help of electrostatic attraction.
 As return air moves freely through the electronic air cleaner, the particles and microorganisms are given an electrical charge.
 The plates in the electronic cleaner have an opposite charge, which attracts and captures the contaminants.

 UV light systems use low levels of ultraviolet radiation to destroy or alter the DNA of microorganisms, germs and bacteria.
 This prevents these contaminants from reproducing.
 UV lights work silently and safely inside the HVAC system.
 They don’t need any maintenance and only need to be replaced about every two years.
 Since UV lights don’t capture particles like HEPA and electronic filters, you should use a high-efficiency media filter in tandem.

-For more information about selecting the right air cleaner for your San Marcos area home, please contact Sherlock Heating & Air Conditioning.
+For more information about selecting the right air cleaner for your San Marcos area home, please contact Sherlock Plumbing Heating & Air.